 Treasurer Jim Nickels reported the Form 28 Branch cash balance for the month ending

 June was $8,247.99.
 12 Unexcused letters were sent out and 7 paid.
 We had to subsidize 8 lunches for the June meeting.
 The 50/50 drawing and unexcused checks continue to provide income to branch.
 Once again there was a great deal of discussion regarding our need to subsidize our payment for lunches of non attendees.
-Neal said he may send out an advance email which strongly states that “The branch is required to pay for the lunches of all those that fail to call-in regarding their not being able to attend the u[ coming meeting.
+Neil said he may send out an advance email which strongly states that “The branch is required to pay for the lunches of all those that fail to call-in regarding their not being able to attend the u[ coming meeting.
 Michael Barrington suggested that those that don’t pay their unexcused invoices should then pay double for the next months meeting.
 Jim Nickels said that would be very hard to keep track of as members are paying for their lunch’s.
 Jim suggested that Jim Flessner needs to give a lower number to the caterer each month.
 Big SIR Jerry asked that Jim Flessner and Jim Nickels work on a solution by next month.

 Standing Reports: